The Aarhus Convention’s GMO amendment

 Collaboration with the Cartagena Protocol on Biosafety

-The checklist has been prepared pursuant to the conclusions of the joint Aarhus Convention/CBD round table held in October 2013.
-The checklist is intended to assist each Party to identify possible steps it might take to most efficiently ratify and implement the two instruments in the context of LMOs/GMOs.
+The Checklist and the Note have been prepared pursuant to the conclusions of the joint Aarhus Convention/CBD round table held in October 2013.
+Both papers are intended to assist Parties to identify possible steps it might take to most efficiently ratify and implement the two instruments in the context of LMOs/GMOs.

 Recent and upcoming events on GMOs